-- rise in prices of assets, I also propose to raise the exemption limit for wealth tax from Rs.
+In view of the somewhat steep rise in prices of assets, I also propose to raise the exemption limit for wealth tax from Rs.
 1 lakh to Rs.
-1.5 lakhs with effect from the current assessment year.
-In cases where the taxable wealth exceeds this limit, the tax burden will, however, be retained at existing levels subject to the usual marginal relief. - 67.
-Government hopes that these concessions will provide the necessary inducement to the vast majority of our taxpayers for correct declaration of their incomes and wealth. - 68.
-I propose to counter some of the more commonly used devices for tax avoidance. - 69.
-As Hon'ble Members are aware, the separate treatment accorded to Hindu undivided family in tax laws has been widely used for avoidance of proper tax liability.
-I accordingly propose to de-recognise partial partitions of Hindu undivided families both for income and wealth taxation.
-Partial partitions made on or after 1st January, 1979 will not be recognised for tax purposes and taxes will continue to be levied on the basis that the existing Hindu undivided family had continued to remain joint. - 70.
-At present, Hindu undivided families having one or more members exceeding with independent income the exemption limit are charged to income-tax at rates which are somewhat higher than those applicable in case of individuals.
-In order to further restrict the use of Hindu undivided family for the purposes of tax avoidance I propose to raise the rates of income-tax in the case of such Hindu undivided families.
+1.50 lakh with effect from the current assessment year.
+In cases where the taxable wealth exceeds this limit, the tax burden will, however, be retained at existing levels subject to the usual marginal relief.

+Government hopes that these concessions will provide the necessary inducement to the vast majority of our tax-payers for correct declaration of their incomes and wealth.

+I propose to counter some of the more commonly used devices for tax avoidance.

+As hon'ble members are aware, the separate treatment accorded to Hindu Undivided Family in tax laws has been widely used for avoidance of proper tax liability.
+I, accordingly, propose to de-recognise partial partitions of Hindu Undivided Families both for income and wealth taxation.
+Partial partitions made on or after 1 January 1979 will not be recognised for tax purposes and taxes will continue to be levied on the basis that the existing Hindu Undivided Family had continued to remain joint.

+At present, Hindu Undivided Families having one or more members with independent income exceeding the exemption limit are charged to income-tax at rates which are somewhat higher than those applicable in the case of individuals.
+In order to further restrict the use of Hindu Undivided Family for the purposes of tax avoidance, I propose to raise the rates of income-tax in the case of such Hindu Undivided Families.
 The maximum marginal rate of 66 per cent will now apply on the slab of income over Rs.
 50,000 and the rates on some of the lower slabs will also be raised to somewhat higher levels.
-With these two changes in regard to tax treatment of Hindu undivided families. hope that the urge for forming multi-
+With these two changes in regard to tax treatment of Hindu Undivided Families, I hope that the urge for forming multiple Hindu Undivided Families merely for fragmentation of income and reduction of tax liability will be weakened.